 Firstly, your subclass grants you the following two spells:

-• Contagion – Poison the target and potentially afflict them with a disease of your choice.
+• bg3 contagion icon Contagion – Poison the target and potentially afflict them with a disease of your choice.
 After being targeted with the contagion, the creature performs a Saving Throw each turn.
 If they accumulate 3 successes, they will cure themselves.
 If they accumulate 3 failures, the contagion will be replaced with the chosen disease.
 You must be in melee range to apply the contagion.
 You can choose from the following contagions:

 Level 10

-At this level you unlock the Dilophosaurus Wild Shape, allowing you to transform into a dinosaur.
+At this level, you unlock the Dilophosaurus Wild Shape, allowing you to transform into a dinosaur.

 You can now attack three times per action when in beast form.